King Saud University: College of Engineering

 The number of students of the college rose from 17 in 1962 to more than 4000 students in 2005.
 The Faculty members have grown from 4 to 210 (including lecturers and teaching assistants) in the same time span.

 College of Architecture and Planning

 This college was initially established as a department in the College of Engineering in 1968.
 It was extended as a college in 1984 to include the department of "Urban Planning".

 College of Pharmacy

 The College of Pharmacy was established in 1959, with a stated mission of "high-quality instruction and research" and currently has numerous teaching and research centers.
 There are five academic departments: Medicinal Chemistry, Pharmacology and Toxicology, Pharmaceutics, Pharmacognosy and Clinical Pharmacy.
 The college offers a Doctor of Pharmacy (Pharm.D) program as a six-year program undergraduate entry-level program with a final year of internship.
 The college also offers many graduate programs Masters (MSc) and Doctor of Philosophy (PhD), along with many postgraduate programs including Residencies and Fellowships.

-Research Chairs Program

-Being one of the initiatives of the Deanship of Scientific Research, Research Chairs Program Home Page | Research Chairs Program was inaugurated in 2007 with the aim of undertaking research in critical areas of national development.
-As it stands world over today, there is a desire for a clean, smart and sustainable economy, mass employment, an emphasis on well-being and prosperity to be achieved through cutting-edge science- Research chairs act as catalyst for development.
-The program currently has 70 research chairs.
-The trio-Dr. AbdulHamid, Dr. Fathi and Khalid Mutairi have continued to steer the program towards achieving its mission.
-The program has research portfolios covering basic and innovation-focused research in various specialties placed under the rubrics of Science, Humanities, Engineering and Medical Sciences.

-2014 student death

-In 2014 a female student died on campus after a cardiac arrest.
-The Saudi news outlet Okaz claimed that male paramedics were blocked from entering the women's part of the campus, for more than an hour, resulting in her death, causing outrage on campus and on social media.
-Badran Al-Omar, the University Rector, stated that paramedics were allowed in the premises on arrival, and the patient received the best of care but could not be revived.
-She was taken to a local hospital, stretching the total time of intervention to almost two hours.